 To be in a position where any woman presenting with cancer during pregnancy/post birth at any hospital nationally is referred to Mummy’s Star and accesses the support we offer.

-The work of Mummy’s Star is managed by Pete, Louise and Tracey on a day to day basis and is overseen by our board of trustees and medical advisors, all of whom have first-hand experience of this situation.
+The work of Mummy’s Star is managed by a staff team of 6 on a day to day basis and is overseen by our board of trustees and medical advisors, all of whom have first-hand experience of this situation.
 This has come either from a medical perspective, going through this personally, caring for a partner or dealing with the early loss of a loved one.
 We hope that with this experience we will be able to help other women and families through this situation by offering practical support.

 All information that we receive from women and their families is treated with the strictest confidence along with the monitoring information we collect.
 We ask every family, when they make contact, whether they wish their feedback on our service to be made public on our website and other literature and this will only be done with their express permission.